![]() |

 | Village of Hohenschwangau |

-Our guide at the castle was very good.
-His English wasn’t quite as good as the guide at Linderhof but he had a lot of personality and communicated the information and stories of the castle and King Ludwig II very well.
+Our guide at the castle was very good, although the group was large.
+Her English was quite good and she communicated the information and stories of the castle and King Ludwig II very well.
 As with Linderhof Palace, photographs are not permitted in Castle Neuschwanstein.
 The interior of the castle is not as lavish as Linderhof, but was certainly lavish.
 Ludwig wanted the castle to appear as a Medieval castle even though it was not built until 1886.
 In fact, King Ludwig II died young under mysterious circumstances before the castle was completed and never lived in the castle.
 Two weeks after the death of the King, the castle was purchased by the Bavarian Bundestag and used as a tourist attraction.
 Additions, improvements and renovations have been made to the structure in the 160 years since the death of the king.

 ![]() |